About the Talon Tamarack Mine

 Community Impact

-Real estate values will drop - who wants to buy property next to a toxic mine?
+Real estate values will drop - who wants to buy property next to a toxic mine where blasting may heard and felt any time of day?
 In addition, the large Talon holdings for mineral rights in the area (about 32 square miles) will impact landowners also likely affecting property values.

 Since Talon is wholly owned by a non-US company, what happens when Talon leaves?
 What if they go bankrupt?
 Is the community left with the mess to cleanup?